bliseu/CRYSTREE/tutorials.md

-# CRYS
+# CRYSTREE
 ###### BY LI BIN, WRITTEN @ EDINBURGH
-CRYS is an acronym for "Crys Rebuild Your Structures", a crystal structure predictor based on machine learning.
+CRYSTREE is an acronym for "Crys Rebuild Your Structures Tree", a crystal structure predictor based on machine learning.

 ### Installation